 Check this jupyter notebook to see how to use the library from Python.

-Apart from being a software developer and AI enthusiast, I enjoy bicycling, 3D printing and modeling devices in Fusion 360.
+Apart from being a software developer and AI enthusiast, I enjoy running bicycling, modeling devices in FreeCAD and printing them with my own DIY 3D printer.

-I am also familiar with electronics at the level where I can design and build my own few-hundred watts power supply entirely from scratch, fully understanding how it works.
-Have had experience designing and programming MCU-based devices (various levels of the STM32 family).
+I am also familiar with electronics at a level where I can design and build my own a few-hundred watts power supply entirely from scratch, or an MCU-based digital sensor.

-I love plants and was gardening for several years with my family.
+Finally, I love plants and gardening with my family.
+I even have a blog entirely dedicated to this activity.